 “Thanks for connecting, here’s what I do.
 Let me know if I can be of any help to you!”

-Side note: I tried LOI’s a few times, but quickly gave them up for taking way too long for little return.
+Side note: I tried letters of intent (LOI) a few times, but quickly gave them up for taking way too long for little return.

 Farming has many controversial, nuanced aspects (GMOs, pesticides, labor practices, etc.).

 By showing I was willing to talk knowledgeably about them, I attracted the attention (and respect) of the types of clients I wanted.